Drowsiness and Attentiveness Algorithm for Driver Monitoring Systems

 Why wait for the onset of micro sleeps to alert the driver?

 Automotive manufacturers have a long and proud history of perfecting safety features for cars.
 But what about the safety of the driver?
-Optalert takes a human centric approach, by ensuring drivers are monitored continually, to detect early signs of drowsiness and the level of driver attentiveness.
+Optalert takes a leading approach, by ensuring drivers are monitored continually, to detect early signs of drowsiness and the level of driver attentiveness.
 Optalert’s vision is for every driver to be protected, all of the time.

 How many micro-sleeps are acceptable?